ybekele/my-webpage/README.md

-# Portfolio Website
+# Portfolio Website using React
 ## Instructions
 1. To build : yarn run build
 2. To deploy: yarn run deploy
 ## Deployed @ https://ybekele-portfolio.herokuapp.com/
-This React website will be used to show my portfolio projects.
+This React website will be used to show my portfolio projects with videos.

 ### References
 Create a particle background using REACT - https://www.youtube.com/watch?v=MD5Uy0GJA7U&t